 The National Security and Investment Act 2021 (the “Act”) will strengthen the UK Government’s regulatory powers with regard to investment in UK companies.
 The Act, which received royal assent on 29 April 2021, will enable the Secretary of State for Business, Energy and Industrial Strategy (the “SoS”) to scrutinise and intervene in certain investments to protect national security.
-The regime that the Act establishes is anticipated to come into effect in the autumn, but upon commencement will enable the SoS to ‘call in’ relevant transactions that have completed since 12 November 2020 as well as transactions that have not yet completed.
+The regime that the Act establishes is to come into effect on 4 January 2022.
+Upon commencement however, the regime will also enable the SoS to ‘call in’ relevant transactions that have completed since 12 November 2020 as well as transactions that have not yet completed.

 The regime which the Act will establish includes:

 - the SoS’s new call-in powers to assess and intervene in transactions involving entities operating in the UK or certain UK assets where it is considered that national security could be affected;

 - a hybrid notification process: a mandatory notification (and pre-approval) requirement for certain investments and acquisitions involving entities operating in particular sectors of the UK economy where it is considered that national security could be affected, and a voluntary notification option; and

 - the creation of a new operational unit within the Department for Business, Energy and Industrial Strategy (“BEIS”) - the Investment and Security Unit (the “ISU”) - responsible for identifying, addressing and mitigating national security risks to the UK arising when a person gains control of a relevant asset or entity as set out in the Act.

 Much of the commentary surrounding the Act has been with regard to foreign investment, but the Act does not distinguish between foreign and domestic investment.
 Therefore any investment which is deemed to be a national security risk, irrespective of who is making the investment, will be caught by the new regime.